hodyroff/scs-training/Virtualization/Maintenance.md

 ### Troubleshooting Guide
-There is a [Troubleshooting Guide](https://docs.scs.community/docs/iaas/guides/troubleshooting-guide/) available in the [SCS IaaS docs](https://docs.scs.community/docs/iaas/) with information on trouble with the Manager, OpenStack database, ceph connection and cinder rabbit trouble and ceph medium errors.
+There is a [Troubleshooting Guide](https://docs.scs.community/docs/iaas/guides/troubleshooting-guide/) available in the [SCS IaaS docs](https://docs.scs.community/docs/iaas/) with information on trouble with the Manager, OpenStack database, Ceph connection and cinder rabbit trouble and Ceph medium errors.

 ### Practical assignment
 * Trainer will create volumes that are attached to already gone VMs or stuck in reserved.